AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/browse-assets-brand-portal.md

 ## Affichage et sélection de ressources {#viewing-and-selecting-resources}

-L'affichage, la navigation et la sélection sont les mêmes pour toutes les vues, mais avec de petites variations de traitement, selon la vue que vous utilisez.
+Viewing, navigating, and selecting each are conceptually the same across all views, but have small variations in handling, depending on the view you are using.

-Vous pouvez afficher, parcourir et sélectionner (pour action ultérieure) vos ressources dans les modes disponibles :
+Vous pouvez afficher, parcourir et sélectionner (pour une action ultérieure) vos ressources dans tous les modes disponibles :

 * Mode Colonnes
 * Mode Carte